EurekaDevSecOps/radarctl/README.md

 With Radar CLI, you can:
 - Run **SAST**, **SCA**, and **secret scanning** locally or in CI/CD pipelines.
-- Generate **unified SARIF reports** compatible with GitHub Advanced Security.
+- Generate **unified SARIF reports** compatible with industry-standard security and vulnerability analysis tools.
 - Optionally upload results to **Eureka ASPM** for centralized tracking, deduplication, and prioritization.

 ---